Condercum (Benwell) Fort

-Bath House, Fort, Minor Settlement and Wall Fort
+Bath House, Hadrian's Wall Fort and Vicus

 The fort at Condercum / Condercvm has a typical ‘playing-card’ outline and was built astride the line of the Wall with three of its major gates – the porta praetoria and both portae principales – opening out onto the north side, as was usual for a cavalry fort on the Wall.
 On the south side of the Wall, the Roman military road entered and exited the fort through the portae quintanae, and to the south the vallum, which closely followed the outline of the fort’s defences, was bridged by an uncut portion of the ditch, obviously an original design feature.
 The fort measured 570 feet from north to south by 400 feet east to west and the defences enclosed an area of just over five acres.